syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

 the local cache has a full representation of the repository state.
 It can be used to check existence or location of blobs within the repository without having to query the repository directly for packfile and packfile indexes.

-It is technically possible to check if a local filesystem exists within a repository without emiting a single query to the repository.
+It is technically possible to check if a local filesystem exists within a repository without emitting a single query to the repository.

 ## Snapshots